 Hand Foot and Mouth Disease (HFM)

-the symptoms of Hand Foot and Mouth disease (HFM).
+Symptoms of Hand Foot and Mouth disease (HFM)

 characterized by fever and a typical rash most frequently seen on the palms

 of the hands, soles of the feet, and inside the mouth.
 It should not be